martinheidegger/zei-sca-git/readme.en.md

 )
 ```

-Now that we have the code and the tests we just need to add the scripts
+Now that we have the code and the tests, we just need to add the test script
-to the `package.json`.
+to the `package.json`:

 ```json
 "scripts": {